 What if an angel of

 God were to be sent to Earth to help us

 interpret the Bible and instruct us in life

 application?
 Assume this angel has no bias in

 the matter.
 He has no possibility of marriage

 or divorce, he does not get contributions from

 a congregation with divorced people or answer

-to a deacon board with a well-liked member who
+to a deacon board with a well-liked deacon who

 is divorced.
 Would he use a complex method of